1jour1vin

 fish tartare

-With its seductive nose, blending notes of exotic fruits and white flowers, this white Beaujolais expresses richness and freshness.
-Château des Jacques showcases a refined expression of Chardonnay with this cuvée.
-It will accompany your pleasant evenings, as an aperitif or with a fish tartare.
+With its alluring bouquet, blending notes of exotic fruits and white flowers, this white Beaujolais offers a delightful balance of richness and freshness.
+Château des Jacques showcases a refined expression of Chardonnay in this cuvée.
+It’s perfect for enjoying on a relaxing evening, either as an aperitif or paired with a fish tartare.

 Rated site